Allowing A Back Problem To Progress Without Rehab Makes You Worse!

 It’s not to say don’t do all the activities, as living in the real world, that’s just not happening.
 That being said, before you discount the carefully put together Phase 1 program (that is free to join) or the equally carefully constructed Phase 2, consider this you’re already doing some or all of these terrible things on a daily basis!
 We know from research and experience, that the longer back problems go unaided the longer the recovery process.
 If you’re doing these activities above too, you may well be making things a lot worse while you’re waiting for that GP appointment or scan as well!

-This rather “ranty” article is here to encorage you to take the reins, watch and re-watch the coaching videos for Phase 1, check out the Lockdown livestreams page for 150, 30 to 60 minute collated & organised videos to learn about your back and how it works, so you can better understand your own back injury.
+This rather “ranty” article is here to encourage you to take the reins, watch and re-watch the coaching videos for so you can better understand your own back injury.

 Just start it!